-This is a 26-week randomised, stratified, double blinded, double dummy, active-controlled, parallel-group, multicentre, multiregional, treat-to-target trial with two treatment arms.
+This is a 26-week randomised, open label, active-controlled, parallel-group, multicentre, multinational, treat-to-target trial with two treatment arms.

-Subjects will be randomised (1:1) to receive once weekly insulin icodex and once daily placebo or once weekly placebo and once daily insulin degludec.
-Randomisation will be stratified according to region (Asia, North America, South America, Europe) and treatment with Sulfonylureas or glinides (yes/no).
+Subjects will be randomised (1:1) to receive once weekly insulin icodex or once daily insulin degludec.

 Key inclusion criteria: